 By bus – Aurangabad is well-connected to Nagpur, Mumbai, Pune, Satara, Shirdi and other major places.
-There are state-run buses from Mumbai to Aurangabad on a regular basis.
-There are also a host of private buses of different fares, that ply between these cities and Aurangabad.
+There are state-run buses from Mumbai on a regular basis.
+There are also a host of private buses of different fares, that ply between these cities.

 By car – You can also avail a car rental service at reasonable rates to drive from anywhere in Maharashtra to reach Aurangabad.
 NH 211 and NH 160 connect to most cities and road conditions are good, making driving to Aurangabad is a great option, and letting you enjoy the countryside of Maharashtra.

 You can reach Aurangabad from the following cities with ease:

 - Cab from Nagpur to Aurangabad: 476-500 km (depending on the route)

 - Cab from Mumbai to Aurangabad: 347-367 km (depending on the route)